-‘Rick And Morty’ Season 3 Teaser Trailer: First Sneak Peak Trolls Eager Fans
+‘Rick And Morty’ Season 3 Teaser Trailer: First Sneak Peek Trolls Eager Fans

 Of the show’s creators, Dan Harmon is perhaps the most vocal.
 Before being approached by Adult Swim to create Rick and Morty, Harmon was best known for the NBC sitcom Community.
 Inspired by his own community college experience, Harmon served as showrunner for the first three seasons of Community until 2012, when he split from the show as a result of creative differences with Sony executives.
 Harmon later returned to the show, serving as co-showrunner along with Chris McKenna.

 Exactly when Rick and Morty’s third season will air remains to be seen.
-However, with the Adult Swim animated sitcom now believed to be in production, fans might not have to wait all that much longer.
+However, with the Adult Swim animated sitcom now believed to be in production, fans might not have to wait that much longer.

 [Featured Image by Adult Swim]